Grange Park, Northamptonshire: Industrial

 There is a small industrial estate in Grange Park which contain numerous warehouses used as distribution centres for logistics companies.
 There are also three warehouses that are outside of the industrial estate which are operated by Clipper and Amazon.
 Grange Park is also a prime location as a logistics hub due to how close the M1 motorway and the A45 trunk road are.

 Politics

 Parish council

 Grange Park Parish Council has 12 members who are elected every four years.

 Unitary Authority

-Following local government restructuring the village is governed by West Northamptonshire council.
+Following local government restructuring the Northampton estate is governed by West Northamptonshire council.

 Prior to this it was in the South Northamptonshire and had two councillors who were responsible for "Grange Ward".
 Councillor Andrew Grant and Councillor Adil Sadygov both members of the Conservative party.
 It was also represented on Northamptonshire County Council by one councillor who was responsible for "Hackleton and Grange Park Ward".
 The last councillor for this ward was Councillor Michael Clarke, a member of the Conservative party.